661.255.6634 | 25050 Peachland Avenue, Suite 255 | Santa Clarita, CA 91321

 Tracy Bagatelle-Black, MA, AMFT

-Tracy Bagatelle-Black is an associate marriage and family therapist working under the supervision of Mark Miller (MFT24045).
+Tracy Bagatelle-Black is a Licensed Marriage and Family Therapist and Certified Domestic Violence Facilitator.
 She is a strengths-based therapist utilizing solution-focused therapy to help clients become their best selves.
 She is interested in working with individuals and couples (including same-sex) providing therapy for a variety of relational issues, including sex-positive, kink-aware, sex therapy.
 She also provides support for Emerge From Anger’s domestic violence therapy groups.
 Previously, Tracy was a clinical counselor at PUC Schools where she worked with children aged 11-18 and their families using a variety of techniques including art and music therapy.

 Tracy is a graduate of Phillips Graduate University, earning her master's degree in psychology with an emphasis on marriage and family therapy, and she earned a 40-hour Domestic Violence Counselor certification from Casa de la Familia.
 She is a member of the California Association of Marriage and Family Therapists.
 Tracy also has a masters degree in film and video from American University and a bachelor’s degree from Union College.